peteroupc/CBOR/docs/PeterO.BigInteger.md

     public byte[] toBytes(
         bool littleEndian);

 Returns a byte array of this object's value.
+The byte array will take the form of the number's two' s-complement representation, using the fewest bytes necessary to represent its value unambiguously.
+If this value is negative, the bits that appear "before" the most significant bit of the number will be all ones.

 <b>Parameters:</b>

- * <i>littleEndian</i>: A Boolean object.
+ * <i>littleEndian</i>: If true, the least significant bits will appear first.

 <b>Returns:</b>

 A byte array.
+If this value is 0, returns a byte array with the single element 0.

 ### toRadixString